Xe138/obsidian-mcp-server/CONTRIBUTING.md

 ## Code of Conduct

-We are committed to providing a welcoming and inclusive environment.
+This project is committed to providing a welcoming and inclusive environment.
 Please be respectful and constructive in all interactions.

 ## Getting Started